dutchLuck/ihad/README.md

 If the X value is negetive then the offset is applied back from the end of the file.
 Summary information about the characters in files can be obtained by using "-v2" and above vebosity levels.
 For example  "ihad -I -H -A -v2 test.bin" could be used to show just summary information about file "test.bin".
+Option "-v5" provides more details including a listing of frequency of all bytes.
+Option "-v4" also provides a listing of only non-zero frequencies.